NVIDIA Co. (NASDAQ:NVDA) Shares Sold by Financial Management Professionals Inc.

-Financial Management Professionals Inc. decreased its position in shares of NVIDIA Co.
-(NASDAQ:NVDA – Get Rating) by 23.7% during the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The fund owned 2,015 shares of the computer hardware maker’s stock after selling 626 shares during the quarter.
+Financial Management Professionals Inc. reduced its stake in shares of NVIDIA Co.
+(NASDAQ:NVDA – Get Rating) by 23.7% during the 3rd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The firm owned 2,015 shares of the computer hardware maker’s stock after selling 626 shares during the quarter.
 Financial Management Professionals Inc.’s holdings in NVIDIA were worth $245,000 as of its most recent filing with the Securities and Exchange Commission.

-Several other institutional investors and hedge funds have also recently modified their holdings of the company.
-Tortoise Investment Management LLC lifted its position in shares of NVIDIA by 40.8% during the second quarter.
-Tortoise Investment Management LLC now owns 183 shares of the computer hardware maker’s stock worth $28,000 after purchasing an additional 53 shares in the last quarter.
-Blue Bell Private Wealth Management LLC lifted its position in shares of NVIDIA by 7.0% during the second quarter.
-Blue Bell Private Wealth Management LLC now owns 846 shares of the computer hardware maker’s stock worth $128,000 after purchasing an additional 55 shares in the last quarter.
-Gould Capital LLC lifted its position in shares of NVIDIA by 24.1% during the second quarter.
-Gould Capital LLC now owns 283 shares of the computer hardware maker’s stock worth $43,000 after purchasing an additional 55 shares in the last quarter.
-D.B.
-Root & Company LLC lifted its position in shares of NVIDIA by 1.5% during the second quarter.
-D.B.
-Root & Company LLC now owns 3,739 shares of the computer hardware maker’s stock worth $566,000 after purchasing an additional 56 shares in the last quarter.
-Finally, Creative Financial Designs Inc. ADV lifted its position in shares of NVIDIA by 0.9% during the second quarter.
-Creative Financial Designs Inc. ADV now owns 6,093 shares of the computer hardware maker’s stock worth $924,000 after purchasing an additional 57 shares in the last quarter.
-Institutional investors and hedge funds own 61.80% of the company’s stock.
+Several other institutional investors and hedge funds also recently added to or reduced their stakes in the stock.
+Bourgeon Capital Management LLC grew its position in NVIDIA by 8.5% during the third quarter.
+Bourgeon Capital Management LLC now owns 39,546 shares of the computer hardware maker’s stock worth $4,800,000 after buying an additional 3,091 shares during the period.
+Naviter Wealth LLC grew its position in shares of NVIDIA by 23.0% in the third quarter.
+Naviter Wealth LLC now owns 12,459 shares of the computer hardware maker’s stock valued at $1,512,000 after purchasing an additional 2,329 shares during the last quarter.
+AJ Wealth Strategies LLC grew its position in shares of NVIDIA by 10.4% in the third quarter.
+AJ Wealth Strategies LLC now owns 5,799 shares of the computer hardware maker’s stock valued at $704,000 after purchasing an additional 547 shares during the last quarter.
+Delta Financial Advisors LLC grew its position in shares of NVIDIA by 3.7% in the third quarter.
+Delta Financial Advisors LLC now owns 7,859 shares of the computer hardware maker’s stock valued at $954,000 after purchasing an additional 279 shares during the last quarter.
+Finally, Redhawk Wealth Advisors Inc. grew its position in shares of NVIDIA by 3.2% in the third quarter.
+Redhawk Wealth Advisors Inc. now owns 10,262 shares of the computer hardware maker’s stock valued at $1,246,000 after purchasing an additional 318 shares during the last quarter.
+61.80% of the stock is currently owned by institutional investors and hedge funds.

-The company also recently declared a quarterly dividend, which was paid on Thursday, December 22nd.
-Investors of record on Thursday, December 1st were issued a dividend of $0.04 per share.
-The ex-dividend date of this dividend was Wednesday, November 30th.
-This represents a $0.16 annualized dividend and a yield of 0.11%.
+The company also recently disclosed a quarterly dividend, which was paid on Thursday, December 22nd.
+Shareholders of record on Thursday, December 1st were issued a $0.04 dividend.
+The ex-dividend date was Wednesday, November 30th.
+This represents a $0.16 dividend on an annualized basis and a yield of 0.11%.
 NVIDIA’s dividend payout ratio is currently 6.81%.

-In related news, Director Mark A. Stevens sold 60,000 shares of the stock in a transaction dated Wednesday, December 21st.
-The shares were sold at an average price of $165.09, for a total transaction of $9,905,400.00.
-Following the completion of the transaction, the director now directly owns 2,250,193 shares of the company’s stock, valued at $371,484,362.37.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-In other NVIDIA news, Director Mark A. Stevens sold 85,000 shares of the company’s stock in a transaction dated Tuesday, October 11th.
-The shares were sold at an average price of $116.49, for a total transaction of $9,901,650.00.
-Following the transaction, the director now directly owns 2,397,693 shares in the company, valued at $279,307,257.57.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-Also, Director Mark A. Stevens sold 60,000 shares of the company’s stock in a transaction dated Wednesday, December 21st.
-The stock was sold at an average price of $165.09, for a total transaction of $9,905,400.00.
-Following the transaction, the director now owns 2,250,193 shares in the company, valued at $371,484,362.37.
+In other news, Director Mark A. Stevens sold 87,500 shares of NVIDIA stock in a transaction dated Thursday, October 13th.
+The stock was sold at an average price of $119.65, for a total transaction of $10,469,375.00.
+Following the sale, the director now directly owns 2,310,193 shares of the company’s stock, valued at $276,414,592.45.
+The sale was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+In other news, Director Mark A. Stevens sold 87,500 shares of the stock in a transaction that occurred on Thursday, October 13th.
+The stock was sold at an average price of $119.65, for a total transaction of $10,469,375.00.
+Following the completion of the transaction, the director now directly owns 2,310,193 shares in the company, valued at approximately $276,414,592.45.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
+Also, insider Donald F. Robertson, Jr. sold 2,494 shares of the firm’s stock in a transaction that occurred on Thursday, December 15th.
+The stock was sold at an average price of $167.89, for a total transaction of $418,717.66.
+Following the sale, the insider now directly owns 56,617 shares of the company’s stock, valued at approximately $9,505,428.13.
 The disclosure for this sale can be found here.
-Insiders sold 235,287 shares of company stock valued at $30,743,722 over the last ninety days.
-Corporate insiders own 4.04% of the company’s stock.
+Insiders have sold 235,287 shares of company stock worth $30,743,722 in the last quarter.
+4.04% of the stock is owned by corporate insiders.

-A number of analysts recently weighed in on NVDA shares.
-Summit Insights upgraded shares of NVIDIA from a “hold” rating to a “buy” rating in a research note on Wednesday, November 16th.
-StockNews.com lowered shares of NVIDIA from a “hold” rating to a “sell” rating in a research note on Thursday, October 20th.
-TheStreet lowered shares of NVIDIA from a “b-” rating to a “c+” rating in a research note on Thursday, September 15th.
-Susquehanna Bancshares upped their target price on shares of NVIDIA from $180.00 to $185.00 and gave the stock a “positive” rating in a research note on Thursday, November 17th.
-Finally, Cowen upped their target price on shares of NVIDIA from $200.00 to $220.00 in a research note on Monday, December 12th.
-Two research analysts have rated the stock with a sell rating, nine have given a hold rating, twenty-three have issued a buy rating and one has assigned a strong buy rating to the stock.
-Based on data from MarketBeat, the company presently has an average rating of “Moderate Buy” and a consensus target price of $206.09.
+Several research firms have recently commented on NVDA.
+Credit Suisse Group reiterated an “outperform” rating and issued a $210.00 price target (up from $205.00) on shares of NVIDIA in a research report on Wednesday, November 16th.
+Needham & Company LLC increased their price target on shares of NVIDIA from $200.00 to $230.00 and gave the company a “buy” rating in a research report on Monday, December 19th.
+Deutsche Bank Aktiengesellschaft increased their price target on shares of NVIDIA from $150.00 to $170.00 in a research report on Wednesday, December 14th.
+Cowen increased their price target on shares of NVIDIA from $200.00 to $220.00 in a research report on Monday, December 12th.
+Finally, HSBC assumed coverage on shares of NVIDIA in a research report on Thursday, December 15th.
+They set a “reduce” rating and a $136.00 target price on the stock.
+Two analysts have rated the stock with a sell rating, nine have assigned a hold rating, twenty-three have given a buy rating and one has assigned a strong buy rating to the company.
+Based on data from MarketBeat.com, the stock has a consensus rating of “Moderate Buy” and an average target price of $206.09.

 NVIDIA Corporation provides graphics, and compute and networking solutions in the United States, Taiwan, China, and internationally.
 The company's Graphics segment offers GeForce GPUs for gaming and PCs, the GeForce NOW game streaming service and related infrastructure, and solutions for gaming platforms; Quadro/NVIDIA RTX GPUs for enterprise workstation graphics; vGPU software for cloud-based visual and virtual computing; automotive platforms for infotainment systems; and Omniverse software for building 3D designs and virtual worlds.